dotnet/docs/includes/core-changes/aspnetcore/5.0/blazor-static-web-assets-validation-logic-updated.md

 #### New behavior

 ASP.NET Core correctly detects when this issue happens.
-It informs of the conflict so that users can take the appropriate action.
+It informs you, the user, of the conflict so that you can take the appropriate action.

 #### Reason for change